arichtman/nix/cilium.md

 This is not open.
 I'm assuming that the absence of kube-proxy is causing this, and otherwise it'd go via the API server or kubelets or something.

+Solution: open port for ISP-delegated prefix which includes LAN and VPN CIDRs.

 #### Permissions

 Even when directly on the node with the pod, `kubectl logs` fails.
 `Error from server (Forbidden): Forbidden (user=system:node:fat-controller, verb=get, resource=nodes, subresource=proxy) ( pods/log cilium-envoy-w2hhk)`
 It's unclear _why_ a node wouldn't be allowed to do this out of the box.

+Turns out the API server's client certificate was set to auth as a node, but it needs admin to be able to proxy.

+Solution: Adjust DN on the certificate to `system:masters:${NODE_NAME}` (the node name is arbitrary but easier for auditing/traceability).

 ### Versions

 We're at Kubernetes 1.31.2, Cillium 1.16 is compatible with 1.30.4 at latest.
 [compatibility table](https://docs.cilium.io/en/stable/network/kubernetes/compatibility/)

+Solution: Cilium released 1.17.x, just keep rolling.
+If need be we can pin Kubernetes.

 ### Agent failures